Environmental assessments for an iron ore mine in the far north

 - Air quality and noise monitoring during a pilot-scale bulk sampling program

-- Analysis of historical meteorological data and climate model data
+- Analysis of historical meteorological data and Traditional Knowledge

 - Advanced air quality dispersion modelling (CALPUFF) for multiple project variations